Fbin243/penk-backend/services/penk/resources/instructions/base.md

 You have a weekly meeting with John Doe on Tuesday at 10:00 AM.
 ```

+### Gmail

+There are many cases to consider when getting emails.

+- If the user asks for the most recent emails, you should use the `newer_than:7d is:unread` query.
+- If the user asks for all emails, you should use the `is:unread` query.
+- If the user asks for emails from a specific sender, you should use the `from:sender` query.
+- If the user asks for emails from a specific date, you should use the `after:date` query.

+You should infer the user's intent and use the appropriate query.

 ## Response Length

 - For quick responses and follow-up questions, keep it under 20 words.